youmengh/Sudoku-Game/README.md

 Some hidden background features within the programs include InvalidCharcterException and PuzzleSizeException.
     InvalidCharacterException - A custom exception created to detect any invlid character within each puzzle file.
 A file is marked as "invalid" if any character other than 1-9 exists in the puzzle file.
     PuzzleSizeException - A custom exception created to make sure each puzzle file has a 9x9 puzzle in it, nothing larger nothing smaller.
 A file is marked as "invalid" if the puzzle within has incorrect dimensions.

-HOW TO RUN THE PROGRAM:
-It is recommended to run this program using a Java IDE, preferrably IntelliJ.
-Once an IDE is installed, make sure that Java is also installed on the system.
-Recommended version of Java: 16.
-Next, open up the program in the desired IDE, right click on Sudoku.java file located under "src" folder inside "sudokugame" package, then click on run.